ervanalb/website/content/about.md

 % About

 I'm Eric Van Albert.
-You can email me by replacing the first dot in this URL with @
+You can email me by replacing the first dot in this domain with @

 I live in Massachusetts near Boston.
 I work at [Formlabs](http://formlabs.com/).